void-devourer/predictive-maintenance-ml/README.md

 The goal of this project is to demonstrate how **machine learning, engineering-domain knowledge, backend APIs, databases, retrieval systems, and generative AI** can be combined into a practical industrial AI application.

-Rather than only producing a binary failure prediction, the system attempts to provide an end-to-end workflow from **machine data → risk prediction → contextual explanation → maintenance decision support**.
+Rather than only producing a binary failure prediction, the system attempts to provide an end-to-end workflow from:

+**Machine Data → Physics-Based Features → Risk Prediction → Knowledge Retrieval → AI Explanation → Database Storage → Maintenance Decision Support**